 I first saw this hack on Pinterest.
-It says to mix honey (preferably raw) and Himalayan salt, and then take a spoonful before bed.
-This concoction is supposed to stabilize blood sugar levels, so you’re less likely to get that 4 a.m. wakeup call and not be able to fall back to sleep.
+It says to mix honey (preferably raw) and Himalayan salt, then take a spoonful before bed.
+This concoction is supposed to stabilize blood sugar levels so you’re less likely to get that 4 a.m. wakeup call and not be able to fall back to sleep.

 I tried it a couple of nights and didn’t see a difference, but I have some fibro friends who swear by this trick.

 A few months into my fibro diagnosis, I developed a nasty case of restless legs syndrome.
 The culprit?
 Amitriptyline, the antidepressant my doctor had given me to help me sleep.
 Oh, the irony!

 I didn’t want to add another prescription medication for restless legs to fix the problem caused by the Amitriptyline, so I went online to look for home remedies, and Pinterest came to the rescue again!

 If you unwrap a bar of soap and put it near your feet at the end of the bed, it’s supposed to calm restless legs.
 Yep, I know how loony that sounds!
 But I tried it, and it worked!
 My husband still makes fun of me for it, but it was a cheap solution to a troubling problem.

 I know it was probably just the placebo effect, but a whole lot of other people also claim it’s worked for them, too.

 If you thought I was nutty for putting soap at the end of my bed, then I’m probably going to lose all credibility when I tell you I like to watch videos of people whispering and touching things.
 ASMR videos are one of my best-kept secrets for better sleep.